 The Bank's results of operations are largely dependent upon the level of its net interest income.
 Interest rates are highly sensitive to factors beyond the Bank's control, including deregulation of the financial sector in India, the RBI's monetary policies, domestic and international economic and political conditions and other factors.
 Changes in interest rates could affect the margins earned on interest-earning assets differently than the margins paid on interest-bearing liabilities.
 This difference could result in an increase in interest expense relative to interest income leading to a reduction in the Bank's net interest income.
 Over the last several years, the Government and the RBI have substantially deregulated interest rates.
 The RBI has also deregulated the interest rates payable on Savings Bank accounts which were earlier fixed by the RBI and were the same across the industry.
-As a result, interest rates on savings deposits as well as fixed deposits are now determined by the market, which has increased the interest rate risk exposure of all banks and financial institutions, including the Bank.
-Volatility in interest rates could adversely affect the Bank's business, its future financial performance and the trading price of the Bonds.
+As a result, interest rates on savings deposits as well as fixed deposits are now determined by the market, which has increased the interest rate rates could adversely affect the Bank's business, its future financial performance and the trading price of the Bonds.